CheckPointSW/sddc/README.md

 * templates:
 	* An object with one or more templates.
 	* The name of each template must be unique.
-	* When a new gateway instance is detected, the script uses the x-chkp-template tag value to
-	* select a template from this list.
+	* When a new gateway instance is detected, the script uses the x-chkp-template tag value to select a template from this list.
 	* Templates can inherit attributes from other templates through the "proto" attribute.
 	* The selected template determines the eventual gateway configuration including:
 		* one-time-password: the one time password used to initiate secure internal communication between the gateway and the management
 		* policy: a name of pre-existing security policy package to be installed on the gateway
 		* proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature
+		* any other attribute that can be set with the set-simple-gateway R80 Web API as documented in the [Management API Reference](https://sc1.checkpoint.com/documents/R80/APIs/index.html#web/set-simple-gateway)

 * controllers:
 	* An object with one or more controller configuration objects.